contact@consultdmw.com

 2. Turn away from your spreadsheet.
 Consider that in completing step #1 you've taken positive action

-3. Take a break from the spreadsheet: don’t give it another thought — answer some emails, complete some other task, have a coffee, go for a stroll, take a power nap
+3. Take a break from the spreadsheet: don't give it another thought — answer some emails, complete some other task, have a coffee, go for a stroll, take a power nap.
+Even go to bed and leave things until tomorrow

 4. Return to the formula and try out any fresh approaches that now may have come to mind

-5. If none of these work, then ask for help (preferably from me, of course), search the web.
-Or, if time is not pressing for a result, then repeat the cycle.
+5. If none of these work, then ask for help, or search the web or, if time is not pressing for a result, then repeat the cycle.

 What I'm suggesting here is that you enlist your subconscious in the pursuit of your formula.